f5devcentral/f5-agility-labs-waf/docs/class5/module1/lab1/lab1.rst

 .. image:: images/xrdp.png
   :width: 600 px

 Simply click in the username field and backspace.
-Enter the name: **f5student** and in the password firld use the **password** provided by the instructor.
+Enter the name: **f5student** and in the password field use the **password** provided by the instructor.

 #.
 Launch Chrome browser (please be patient and don't click the icon multiple times)